mondoohq/cnquery/docs/development.md

 ## Use Go workspaces

-In case you want to develop cnquery, cnspec, and providers at the same time, you can use Go workspaces.
+If you want to develop cnquery, cnspec, and providers at the same time, you can use Go workspaces.
 This allows you to use the latest updates from the different repos without having to commit and push changes.

 Here is a sample config for `go.work` in the root folder of `cnquery` and `cnspec`: